Charles-Kaminski/FastEditDistanceUsingBigDataPrefixTrees/README.md

-# Fast-Edit-Distance-For-Big-Data
+# FastEditDistanceBigDataPrefixTrees
-Build prefix trees on a big-data platform using a lightening-fast method and query them using an edit-distance algorithm.
+Build prefix trees on a big-data platform using a lightening-fast method and use prefix trees to implement fast edit-distance algorithms.

 Read more at: